istio/istio.io/content/en/docs/reference/glossary/trust-domain.md

 title: Trust Domain
 ---

-An [identity](/docs/reference/glossary/#identity) contains a substring identifying the mesh that created it.
+A trust domain is a globally unique name that Istio uses to create all [identities](/docs/reference/glossary/#identity) within a mesh.
+Every mesh has an exclusive trust domain.

 For example in `spiffe://mytrustdomain.com/ns/default/sa/myname` the substring identifying the mesh is: `mytrustdomain.com`.
-We call this substring the trust domain of the mesh.
-Every Istio mesh has a globally unique trust domain used to create identity names.
+This substring is the trust domain of the mesh.